Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Conclusion

-We introduce Toxic Erasure (\methodname) as a novel threat model where backdoor attacks are leveraged to circumvent concept erasure in text-to-image diffusion models.
+We uncover a novel threat, the Erasure Evasion Backdoor (\methodname), where backdoor attacks are leveraged to circumvent concept erasure in T2I diffusion models.
 Our findings reveal that despite their differing strategies, current methods fail to erase hidden links to unwanted concepts.
-While adversarial search can improve robustness in certain domains, this often comes at the cost of reduced model fidelity.
-Among the tested attacks, our \deep variant was generally the most persistent, reinforcing the notion that deeper modifications within the diffusion process make backdoors harder to erase.
-However, an exception emerged in the explicit content scenario, where \shallow proved unexpectedly effective against UCE~\cite{Gandikota2024_UCE} erasure.
-This suggests that reliance on the same closed-form remapping techniques allows it to reintroduce erased concepts effectively.
+While adversarial training can improve robustness in certain domains, this often comes at the cost of reduced model fidelity.
+Among the tested attacks, our \deep variant was generally the most persistent, reinforcing the notion that modifications that are spread across a larger set of parameters make backdoors harder to erase.
+We also observe method-specific vulnerabilities that suggest that attacks exploiting similar architectural components as the erasure technique achieve disproportionate success.
+However, our results also show that poisoned models can be flagged through inference-time activation monitoring.
+Moreover, \methodname itself can serve defenders: by deliberately injecting backdoors, they can stress-test unlearning methods for robustness against hidden links.

-Furthermore, our results highlight the domain-dependent interplay between triggers and targets.
-While random character sequences proved robust triggers in the celebrity erasure case, they were less effective in the explicit content scenario.
-This implies that backdoor persistence is not solely a function of attack depth but also the conceptual structure of the erased content.
-Understanding these intricacies is crucial, not only for improving backdoor defenses but also for applications in model editing and compositional generation.

-Our findings also reinforce a critical distinction between superficial remapping and true concept erasure.
-Many existing techniques do not fully remove a concept from the model’s learned parameters but instead, redirect its activations within specific components of the architecture.
-This also becomes evident in our erasure trajectory analyses, where continued erasure sometimes led to the reemergence of erased content, a phenomenon also noted in prior work.

-\paragraph{Acknowlegments.} The research was partially funded by LOEWE-Spitzen-Professur (LOEWE/ 4a//519/05.00.002(0010)/93) and an Alexander von Humboldt Professorship in Multimodal Reliable AI, sponsored by Germany’s Federal Ministry for Education and Research.
-The compute for this research was provided by the hessian.AI 42 cluster.